-Whilst updating the A-part on a GD-88 you will see an ascending counter on the radio.
-Whilst updating the B-part on a GD-88 there will not be such counter on the radio due to technical reasons.
-However, the IAP-program will report on the success of the B-update.
+Whilst updating the A-part on a Radioddity DB40-D or Radioddity GD-88 you will see an ascending counter on the radio.
+Whilst updating the B-part on a Radioddity DB40-D or Radioddity GD-88 there will not be such counter on the radio due to technical reasons.
+However, the IAP-program itself will report on the success of the B-update.

-17. Do not press any key on the radio, do not remove power, just wait until the radio has finished the update process and turns off!
+18. Do not press any key on the radio, do not remove power, just wait until the radio has finished the update process and turns off!
 During the update process, the status-LED will flash green and red and the application shows the progress by the increasing number of 'Current Page'.
-The progress is also indicated on the Radioddity GD-88 during update of 'IAP\A'.
-The progress will not be indicated on the Radioddity GD-88 during update of 'IAP\B' but only on the IAP update program.
+The progress is also indicated on the Radioddity GD-88 during update of 'IAP_A'.
+The progress will not be indicated on the Radioddity GD-88 during update of 'IAP_B' but only on the IAP update program.

-- 18. As soon as the update has finished on the Radioddity DB25-D, the radio will automatically shut down, whereas the Radioddity GD-88 will state the following on its screen 'Status: Rec Done!'.
+- 19. As soon as the update has finished on the Radioddity DB25-D or DB40-D, the radio will automatically shut down, whereas the Radioddity GD-88 will state the following on its screen 'Status: Rec Done!'.
 If you have just updated one of the two GD-88 VFOs it is now time to select the second VFO (long press of the upper side key) and update it with its corresponding firmware file as well.
-After you have updated both VFOs of the Radioddity GD-88 turn off the radio. - 19.
-You may now normally power on the radio again. - 20.
-To check which firmware version currently is installed, click: MENU → Device Info → Version - 21.
-The output will look similar to:
+After you have updated both VFOs of the Radioddity GD-88 turn off the radio. - 20.
+You may now normally power on the radio again. - 21.
+To check which firmware version currently is installed, click: MENU → Device Info → Version

-Notes:
+22. The output will look similar to:

-Depending on the Radioddity model and its production run, there may be slight differences in the display of the firmware version even if the very same firmware had been used.
+Notes: Depending on the Radioddity model and its production run, there may be slight differences in the display of the firmware version even if the very same firmware had been used.
 However, the stated date and time are unique to each file.
 Never mix files that are not intended for your radio.
-As for the Radioddity GD-88 only use file-pairs that have been distributed by Radioddity within the very same archive.
+As for the Radioddity GD-88 and Radioddity DB40-D only use file-pairs that have been distributed by Radioddity within the very same archive.

-14.4 White screen after firmware update
+14.4 White or scrambled screen after firmware update

-It might happen, that your radio - after applying the firmware update - does show a white screen when turned on instead of the normal startup logo.
-Don ́t worry, this is due to the fact that we do have slightly different hardware revisions out in the field that are covered by the very same firmware.
-In order to get rid of the white screen after updating, please proceed as follows:
+It might happen, that your Radioddity GD-88 - after applying a firmware update - does show a white or even a scrambled screen when turned on instead of the normal startup logo.
+Don ́t worry, this is due to the fact that we do have slightly different Radioddity GD-88 hardware revisions out in the field that are covered by the very same firmware.
+In order to get rid of the white or even scrambled screen after updating, please proceed as follows: